Bathroom

 Laying Out Beautiful Bathroom Tiling Ideas

 Bathroom tiling ideas — laid end to end, the possibilities would easily wrap around the Equator a hundred times over.
-You’d be hard-pressed to find a bathroom remodeling contractor to take on a project of that scope, but at Ayars we still like to give our customers plenty of latitude to explore their options.
+You’d be hard-pressed to find a bathroom remodeling contractor to take on a project of that scope, but at Ayars, we still like to give our customers plenty of latitude to explore their options.

 So let’s make sure we get this right, shall we?

-Coordinating tile colors, textures, and patterns
+Diverse bathroom tiling ideas: colors, textures, and patterns

 The number of bathroom tiling ideas out there may be infinite, but when we begin thinking methodically about the dimensions of the room we have to work with, where the tile will be placed, and the aesthetic we are aiming for, we can narrow down those choices pretty quickly.